Waterways on private property

 Weeding or planting on waterways

-You would like to remove some weeds from the banks of the waterway, or undertake some planting.
+You may like to remove some weeds from the banks of the waterway, or undertake some planting.

-• There are many things you should consider before removing, or planting, any vegetation from the banks of a waterways.
-See our Revegetating Hobart's Waterways brochure(PDF, 131KB) for advice about riparian vegetation management, as well as some information about what the City is aiming to achieve across all of Hobart's rivulets.
+There are many things you should consider before removing, or planting, any vegetation from the banks of a waterways.
+See our Revegetating Hobart's Waterways brochure(PDF, 131KB) for advice about riparian vegetation management.
+There is also information about what we are aiming to achieve across all of Hobart's rivulets.

 Erosion

-• The meandering of waterways over time is a natural process and you should manage your property to accommodate this: for example, carefully consider the placement of sheds, fences and other buildings.
+The meandering of waterways over time is a natural process and you should manage your property to accommodate this.
+For example, carefully consider the placement of sheds, fences and other buildings.
 Vegetation can assist in stabilising banks.
-Hardening of waterway embankments, such as retaining walls, is not permitted by the City.
+Hardening of waterway embankments, such as retaining walls, is not permitted.

 Blocked waterway